Scotch Bonnet Storage Hacks

 Frequently Asked Questions

-Habanero is slightly spicier than the spice in this blog post.
+Habanero is slightly spicier than the scotch bonnet.
+But just like the scotch bonnet, the habanero also has a sweet and fruit taste.
 Use which one best suits your taste!

 Is scotch bonnet hotter than Carolina Reaper?

 The Carolina Reaper is the spiciest pepper in the world.
-It is said that it is 15 times hotter than the scotch bonnet!
+It is said to be 15 times hotter than the Scotch Bonnet!
+For a milder spicy flavor, you can always go for the Scotch Bonnet.

 How to Preserve Scotch Bonnet